Terms of Business

 7 LIMITATION OF LIABILITY

 7.1 We will provide our professional services with reasonable care and skill.
-Our liability to you is limited to losses, damages, costs and expenses caused by our negligence or wilful default.
+Our liability to you is limited to losses, damages, costs and expenses caused by our negligence or wilful default or breach of contract.
 However, to the fullest extent permitted by law, we will not be responsible for any losses, penalties, surcharges, interest or additional tax liabilities arising from the supply by you or others of incorrect or incomplete information, or yours or others’ failure to supply any appropriate information or your failure to act on our advice or respond promptly to communications from us or any public sector body (such as HMRC).

 7.2 You agree to hold harmless and indemnify us, our principals, subcontractors and staff, to the fullest extent permitted by law, for any loss suffered by you arising from any misrepresentation (intentional or unintentional) supplied to us orally or in writing in connection with this agreement.
 You have agreed that you will not bring any claim in connection with services we provide to you against any of our principals or staff personally.